The Benefits of Multi-Age Grouping

 Mentors and Leaders

-When a child spends multiple years in the same class they are afforded two very special opportunities.
+When a child spends multiple years in the same class, they are afforded two very special opportunities.

 Children who are new to the class are fortunate enough to be surrounded by helpful peer mentors.
 Children often learn best from one another, and they seek to do so naturally.
 First and second year students watch as the older children enjoy advanced, challenging work, and this inspires them.
 They look to the older children for guidance, and the older children are happy to provide it.